- Bachelor's Degree

 - RN to BSN Completion Program

-Our RN to BSN curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in population health nursing, leadership, and nursing research for evidence-based practice.
+Our RN to BSN completion degree curriculum builds on the prior learning experiences of the diploma or associate degree nurse focusing on advancing the knowledge and skills in Public Health nursing, leadership, and nursing research for evidence-based practice.
 All of which are essential for nurses seeking to provide a higher level of quality care.

 Personal, one on one instructionfrom exceptional nursing faculty